AyushSehrawat/rdm/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+#### TODO

+- [ ] Support bulk copying and deleting
+- [ ] Maybe instead of getting all data at once, get data in chunks but get all data at once when searching ?
+- [ ] Use indexedDB to store data locally and then search through it first before making api calls